Milo123459/linky/README.md

 ## Contributors ✨

-Please thank all of our contributors, this projcet wouldn't be possible without you. ♥
+Please thank all of our contributors, this project wouldn't be possible without you. ♥

 <div align="center">
 <table>